-Successfully completing a three point turn is a common requirement for most driver’s license examinations.
+Successfully completing a 3-point turn (three point turn) is a common requirement for most driver’s license examinations.
 Similar to parallel parking, the three point turn is often an area of concern for individuals who are preparing to obtain their license.
 While most drivers only occasionally use this strategy when it is absolutely necessary, the ability to complete a three point turn is a useful skill for every driver to have.
-When you practice doing a three point turn for the first time, make sure you are on a street with very little traffic so that you can take your time.
+When you practice doing a 3-point-turn for the first time, make sure you are on a street with very little traffic so that you can take your time.
 Also, it is a good idea to find a location without any ditches, mailboxes, or other major obstacles on either side.

 Use the following steps as a guide for your first attempt at doing a three point turn.

 As you near the area in which you plan to practice a three point turn for the first time, move to the outer part of the lane.
 This will create more room in which you can maneuver your vehicle.